 It seems that all great minds encourage the study of various types of non-physical phenomena.

-According to Stanley Krippner, Ph.D. and professor of psychology at Saybrook University in California:
+According to Dr. Stanley Krippner, professor of psychology at Saybrook University in California:

 A wealth of anecdotal and clinical material exist which supports the possibility of telepathic effects occurring in dreams (Krippner, 1974).
 However, an experimental approach to the topic did not become possible until psycho physiological laboratory technology became available.
 It was discovered that sleeping research participants awakened from periods of rapid eye movement (REM) activity were frequently able to recall dream episodes.
 As a result, it was possible to request a “telepathic receiver” to attempt dreaming about a target stimulus that was being focused on in a distant location from a “telepathic sender.” (source)

 Experiments and Results